davidshepherd7/terminal-here/README.md

 override other settings.

-To support more complex terminals or selecting a terminal at runtime: you can set and of the custom variables to a function which accepts a launch directory argument and returns a list of strings specifying the command line which runs the terminal.
+To support more complex terminals or selecting a terminal at runtime: you can set any of the `*-terminal-command` variables to a function which accepts a launch directory argument and returns a list of strings specifying the command line which runs the terminal.